wixplosives/stylable.io/docs/getting-started/typescript-integration.md

     └── button.st.css.d.ts.map  - type definition source-map
 ```

 You'll then need to configure TypeScript to use that directory.
-To do so, modify your `tsconfig.json` to specify two `rootDirs`: your source files, and the generated typings (learn more about this by reading the [`tsconfig.json` documentation](https://www.typescriptlang.org/tsconfig#rootDirs)):
+To do this, modify your `tsconfig.json` to specify two `rootDirs`: your source files, and the generated typings (learn more about this by reading the [`tsconfig.json` documentation](https://www.typescriptlang.org/tsconfig#rootDirs)):

 ```jsonc title="tsconfig.json"
 {